Spike433/ferDIPL/subjects/Summer/PPKS/labosi/readme.md

 - just open openStreetMap.html

-## Todo
+# Troubleshooting

-- `line 108` - endTime is not greater than current, comparison not working
+## Filter button not working

-- `filteredCoordinates` aren't filtered correctly
+- change values from `9:07` to `9:15` and then move end or start towards `9:10` to see it in action, otherwise it won't work